 Jess is adaptable to a school’s needs and can tailor her presentation accordingly.
-She presents on a range of topics including narrative writing, the stages of narrative, digital storytelling, the creation of characters and setting, creating tension and suspense, use of humour, genre, her own writing process and the benefits of reading.
+She presents on a range of topics including narrative writing, the stages of narrative, digital storytelling, the creation of characters and setting, creating tension and suspense, use of humour, genre, her own writing process and the benefits of reading and writing for children.

 Jess shares her own experience with writing plays, television scripts and books for children.
 She uses stories from her own life as a director, producer, writer, teacher and mother who has always championed stories for children.
 She shares her own tips and advice for creativity and story structure and empowers children to tell their own stories.